OverflowCat/astro-typst/src/pages/slot-template.typ

       == A default slot

       #html.elem("div", attrs: (class: "slot-container"))[
-        *Before slot, A content will be inserted here*
+        _A default slot will be replaced with its content here:_
         #html.elem("slot")[
           Default slot content
         ]
-        *After slot*
       ]

       == named slot
       #html.elem("div", attrs: (class: "slot-container"))[
-        *A slot with a name will be replaced with its content here:*
+        _A slot with a name will be replaced with its content here:_
         #html.elem("slot", attrs: (name: "quote"))[
           Quote slot content
         ]